SteveJustin1963/tec-STAR-TREK/README.md

-# Star Trek game - Make it so!
+# Star Trek game - "Make it so!" um scuz me, not yet! ...idz unda construction.. fly the ship at ur own peril

-not so yet! still a work in progress..do not use...under construction